SFS2X Docs / Overview / using-the-documentation

 This document provides a quick tutorial on how to obtain the best from the provided SmartFoxServer 2X (aka SFS2X) documentation.
 Our first recommendation is to consult the articles provided in this section before proceeding with the examples and technical docs.

 Whether you are a seasoned SmartFox developer or you have just moved your first step in the multiplayer world, you will find the initial articles particularly useful to get started.
-The Getting Started section will guide you in the client and server setup phase while the Advanced Topics section provides an insight on the new Extension system, the server API and lots more.
+The Getting Started section will guide you in the client and server setup phase while the Advanced Topics section provides an insight on the most advanced features of the Extension system, the server API and lots more.

 » The Examples